alphacrash/alphacrash_archive/docs/intro.md

 # Hello!

-I am SUD.
-I made this site with ☕ and `docusaurus`.

-Hope you find something interesting or worth your time.
+I hope you find something interesting or worth your time.

-Find more about me on [this page!](/about-me)
+Find about me on [this page!](/about-me)

 ## Do check out